jnunez03/SQL/README.md

 The inner SELECT is basically telling our outer SELECT to only select department and avg salary from the values that are returned from our inner select.
 (AFTER our FROM clause).

-# SUBQUERIES IN WHERE CLAUSES.
+# SUBQUERIES in WHERE CLAUSES.
 Useful for Comparisons within a single table.
 WHEN USING SUBQUERIES use an alias, like I used previously with s1 and s2.

 ## Find department of person with highest salary.